cantaloupe-project/cantaloupe/README.md

 dependencies are required in addition to the ones above:

 * An Amazon Web Services account
-* An Azure Storage account
+* A Microsoft Azure account
-* Kakadu (KakaduProcessorTest)
+* Kakadu (for KakaduProcessorTest)

 ## Build the website

 The website is built using [Jekyll](http://jekyllrb.com/).
 With that installed, run `jekyll serve` from the `website` directory.
 Then, open [http://localhost:4000/cantaloupe/](http://localhost:4000/cantaloupe/) in a web browser.
-Changes to the HTML files will be reloaded automatically.
+Changes will be reloaded automatically.

-An effort is made to keep the documentation in sync with main-branch development.
+An effort is made to keep the documentation in sync with development on the same branch.
 The "Upgrading" and "Changes" sections in the above website are usually current.

-## Contributing
+## Contribute

 Contributions are welcome.
 The suggested process for contributing code changes
 is: